 Buying and selling lots of investments may sometimes mean lots of different transaction fees.
 As a result, we are big fans of no-transaction-fee index funds.
 To find these funds, use your brokerage’s online tools.
 Usually, you can find this option in an advanced search for mutual funds on the brokerage’s website.

-Remember, if you need more help navigating all of these terms and how exactly to make these transactions, the LV Investing Bootcamp can help.
-We’re also here for you; if you have any questions or stories to share, comment below or email us at email@example.com.
+Remember, we’re here for you; if you have any questions or stories to share, comment below or email us at email@example.com.